-1) To manage social contribution activities at the faculty institutionally through defined processes.

-2) To maintain stakeholder-oriented, transparent and accountable governance in line with the responsibilities of the faculty towards its stakeholders.

-3) To prioritise local and regional needs in the field of religious sciences.

-4) To develop solutions to the religious problems of the society by taking into account the suggestions of internal and external stakeholders and to determine research and development focusses.

-5) To present the findings of the scientific studies carried out to the society and to carry out academic and social activities open to the public.

-6) To encourage and support the academic staff in the fields determined through social collaborations.

-7) To inform and raise awareness of religious issues in society by using mass media effectively.
+- 1) To prioritize local and regional needs in the field of religious disciplines. - 2) To develop solutions to the religious problems of the society and to determine research & development focuses by taking into account the recommendations of internal and external stakeholders. - 3) To present the findings of the scientific studies to society, and to carry out public academic and social activities. - 4) To encourage and support the academic staff to the designated areas through social collaborations. - 5) To inform and raise awareness of religious issues by using mass media effectively. - 6) To monitor activities for the community and to make the necessary improvements.

-The strategy and objectives of our faculty for social contribution, prepared with the opinions of internal and external stakeholders, are as follows:
+The strategy and objectives of our faculty, prepared with the opinions of internal and external stakeholders, are as follows: